thematver/glowstone/README.md

           ),
 ```

-Other optional parameters are setting radiusBegin, blurRadius and boxShadow
+Other optional parameters are setting beginRadius, blurRadius and boxShape